gatsbyjs/gatsby/docs/docs/quick-start.md

 ### Access documentation for CLI commands.

-To see detailed documentation for the CLI commands, run `npx gatsby --help` in the terminal.
+To see detailed documentation for the CLI commands, run `gatsby --help` in the terminal.

-For specific commands, run `npx gatsby COMMAND_NAME --help` e.g. `npx gatsby new --help`.
+For specific commands, run `gatsby COMMAND_NAME --help` e.g. `gatsby new --help`.